Edward J. Larson

-Edward John Larson (born September 21, 1953, in Mansfield, Ohio) is an American historian and legal scholar.
+Edward John Larson (born September 21, 1953) is an American historian and legal scholar.
 He is university professor of history and holds the Hugh & Hazel Darling Chair in Law at Pepperdine University.
 He was formerly Herman E. Talmadge Chair of Law and Richard B. Russell Professor of American History at the University of Georgia.
-He continues to serve as a senior fellow of the University of Georgia's Institute of Higher Education, and is currently a professor at Pepperdine School of Law, where he teaches several classes including Property for the 1Ls.
+He continues to serve as a senior fellow of the University of Georgia's Institute of Higher Education, and is currently a professor at Pepperdine School of Law, where he teaches several classes including "Property for the 1Ls".

 Background and education

 Larson was born in Mansfield, Ohio, and attended Mansfield public schools.
 He graduated from Williams College and received his J.D. from Harvard University and his Ph.D. in the history of science from the University of Wisconsin–Madison.